 If you or the library own a physical copy of the book, we can put the book on Course Reserves.
 The best way to do this is to submit a request via our online Course Reserves form.
 Here's an example of how you might fill out that part of the form:

 If you'd like to scan the chapter so you can make it available online, your best bet is to make sure that your use is in line with fair use principles.
 You can put it online via Course Reserves, which is likely a safer bet in terms of fair use than just uploading a scanned version to your Blackboard course.

 If you don't own a copy, the library may be able to purchase one.
 We'll likely try to find an ebook version first, because they allow for the possibility of having multiple people access the text at once.
-If you'd like to explore this option, contact your Resources Librarian.
+If you'd like to explore this option, contact your librarian.